-- the appropriate notice period or pay in lieu of notice, as outlined in the termination section above; - paid leave for job interviews; - any unpaid wages; - any unused accrued and pro rata annual leave; - any unused accrued long service leave; - pro rata long service leave (if applicable); and severance pay (if applicable).
+- the appropriate notice period or pay in lieu of notice, as outlined in the termination section above;

+- paid leave for job interviews;

+- any unpaid wages;

+- any unused accrued and pro rata annual leave;

+- any unused accrued long service leave;

+- pro rata long service leave (if applicable); and

+- severance pay (if applicable).

-Visit the Redundancy information page for information on redundancy obligations.
+Visit Redundancy for information on redundancy obligations.